spacejamapp/spacejam/crates/core/README.md

-This library contains all of the core logic of SpaceJam according to the graypaper, each module in this crate contains specified data types or traits.
+This library contains all of the core logic of SpaceJam according to the graypaper.